Welcome to Week 1

 Running can give you the confidence to achieve things that you never thought you could, it enables you to have time out from day to day life and it keeps happy levels topped up.
 However, it is also hard work and some days over the next 8 weeks you may find it hard to get out of the front door, you may have had a bad run and your confidence has been knocked, but keep at it, trust me we all have bad runs.

-Remember what I said last night, slow it down, focus on your posture and if you can't talk you are going too fast.
+Slow it down, focus on your posture and if you can't talk you are going too fast :)

 Homework Week 1